jexia/semaphore/specs/README.md

 ```

 ### Call
 A call calls the given service and method.
 Calls could be executed synchronously or asynchronously.
 All calls are referencing a service method, the service should match the alias defined inside the service.
-The request and response messages are used for type definitions.
+The request and response proto messages are used for type definitions.
 A call could contain the request headers, request body, rollback, and the execution type.

 ```hcl